About the Fellowship

 The Nomi M. Bergman Fellowship is an annual fellowship that enables a high potential woman employed by a technology company to experience the strength of The WICT Network’s educational programs and robust professional network.
 The fellowship recipient embarks on a one-year journey designed to build crucial leadership development skills through The WICT Network’s resources and programs.

-The WICT Network provides the recipient with a one-year membership and will underwrite registration costs and travel stipends (up to $1,500) for the following programs:
+The WICT Network provides the recipient with a one-year membership and will underwrite registration costs and travel stipends for the following programs:

-The recipient of the fellowship will be selected based in part on her ability to describe how receiving the fellowship will positively impact her leadership skills to the benefit of her organization and the industry as a whole.
+The recipient of the fellowship is selected based in part on the applicant’s ability to describe how receiving the fellowship will positively impact their leadership skills to the benefit of their organization and the industry as a whole.

 The application deadline has passed.